petersilva/drobo-utils/README.txt

 WARNING: AFTER THE SECOND LINE, YOU ARE TOAST.
 WARNING: BEST TO BACKUP YOUR DATA BEFOREHAND...

-Here is what you have to type: parted -i /dev/sdd mklabel gpt mkpart ext2 0 100%
+if you didn't use the GUI, Here is what you have to type: parted -i /dev/sdd mklabel gpt mkpart ext2 0 100%